1995 Tuscan regional election

-The Tuscan regional election of 1995 was one of the 1995 Italian regional elections that took place on 23 April.
+The Tuscan regional election of 1995 was one of the 1995 Italian regional elections.
+It took place on 23 April 1995.
 Vannino Chiti was elected president of the region of Tuscany, heading the centre-left coalition.
 Under new electoral laws, this was the first election in which the regional president was directly elected by the people.

 Electoral system

-Regional elections in Tuscany were ruled by the "Tatarella law" (approved in 1995), which provided for a mixed electoral system: four fifths of the regional councilors were elected in provincial constituencies by proportional representation, using the largest remainder method with a droop quota and open lists, while the residual votes and the unassigned seats were grouped into a "single regional constituency", where the whole ratios and the highest remainders were divided with the Hare method among the provincial party lists; one fifth of the council seats instead was reserved for regional lists and assigned with a majoritarian system: the leader of the regional list that scored the highest number of votes was elected to the presidency of the Region while the other candidates were elected regional councilors.
+For the 1995 election year, regional elections in Tuscany were governed by the "Tatarella Law".
+This law provided for a mixed electoral system: four-fifths of regional councilors were elected in provincial constituencies by proportional representation, using the largest remainder method with a droop quota and open lists.
+The residual votes and unassigned seats were grouped into a single regional constituency, where the whole ratios and the highest remainders were divided using the Hare method among the provincial party lists.
+One-fifth of council seats were reserved for regional lists and assigned with a majoritarian system; the leader of the regional list that scored the highest number of votes was elected to the presidency of the region, while the other candidates were elected as regional councilors.

 A threshold of 3% had been established for the provincial lists, which, however, could still have entered the regional council if the regional list to which they were connected had scored at least 5% of valid votes.

-The panachage was also allowed: the voter can indicate a candidate for the presidency but prefer a provincial list connected to another candidate.
+Panachage was also allowed: a voter could indicate a candidate for the presidency but prefer a provincial list connected to another candidate.